Proving Circuit Functional Equivalence in Zero Knowledge: Arithmetization and Protocol

 For public literals, we directly use the index as the encoded element, enabling both parties to compute it locally.
-We require the maximum index to be strictly less than $2^{w_{\text{lit}}}$, which ensures that the bit-flip introduced by $const_\text{lit}$ in Eq.~\ref{eq:constraint} does not cause a collision between the encoding of the negation $\phi(\neg l)$ and another positive literal $\phi(l')$.
+We require the maximum index to be strictly less than $2^{w_{\text{lit}}-2}$, which ensures that the bit-flip introduced by $const_\text{lit}$ in Eq.~\ref{eq:constraint} does not cause a collision between the encoding of the negation $\phi(\neg l)$ and another positive literal $\phi(l')$.
+We set the MSB to 1 to mark the encoded literal as public, ensuring that public and secret encoded literals cannot collide.

 For secret literals, the verifier should be prevented from determining their polarity by observing the encoded values.
-To achieve this, we use a keyed hash function $H_k(\cdot)$ for the encoding.
-When there is a collision with an encoded public literal, which occurs with negligible probability, the prover resamples a key and restarts the encoding process.
+To achieve this, we use a collision-resistant keyed hash function $H_k(\cdot)$ for the encoding.
 The $H_k(\cdot)$ we use can be modeled as a pseudorandom function (PRF).
 Therefore, this scheme ensures that the polarity of a literal is indistinguishable from a random bit to the verifier, due to the indistinguishability of PRF.
+Furthermore, the collision resistance of $H_k(\cdot)$ ensures it is computationally infeasible for a malicious prover to find a key where two secret literals have collided encoding, i.e., $\phi(l) = \phi(l')$.
+The verifier's recomputation of the hash during commitment opening forces the prover to use the specified hash function.

 \begin{lemma} For any secret variable $x\in \mathcal{V}_\text{sec}$, and any adversary $\mathcal{A}$, the probability of distinguishing between $\phi(x)$ and $\phi(\neg x)$ is $\text{negl}(\lambda)$. \end{lemma}